Bazigar

 - Intercultural Marriages

-- Intercultural marriages are relatively rare but do occur, often leading to a blending of cultural practices.
+- Intercultural marriages are relatively rare but can occur, often requiring significant negotiation of cultural values.

 - Shared Educational Initiatives